flatland-association/flatland-rl/docs/getting_start_with_observationbuilder.rst

                   number_of_agents=3,
                   obs_builder_object=SimpleObs())

-Anytime :code:`env.reset()` or :code:`env.step()` is called the observation builder will return the custom observation of all agents initialized in the env.
+Anytime :code:`env.reset()` or :code:`env.step()` is called, the observation builder will return the custom observation of all agents initialized in the env.
-In the next example we want to highlight how you can derive from already implemented observation builders and how to access internal variables of **Flatland**.
+In the next example we highlight how to derive from existing observation builders and how to access internal variables of **Flatland**.

 Example 2 : Single-agent navigation
 --------------

-Observation builder objects can also derive existing implementations of classes derived from the ObservationBuilder base class.
-For example, it may be useful to derive observations from the TreeObsForRailEnv_ implemented observation builder.
-An advantage of this class is that on :code:`reset()`, it pre-computes the length of the shortest paths from all cells and orientations to the target of each agent, e.g. a distance map for each agent.
+Observation builder objects can of course derive from existing concrete subclasses of ObservationBuilder.
+For example, it may be useful to extend the TreeObsForRailEnv_ observation builder.
+A feature of this class is that on :code:`reset()`, it pre-computes the length of the shortest paths from all cells and orientations to the target of each agent, i.e. a distance map for each agent.
-In this example we want to exploit these distance maps by implementing and observation builder that shows the current shortest path for each agent as a binary observation vector of length 3, whose components represent the possible directions an agent can take (LEFT, FORWARD, RIGHT).
+In this example we exploit these distance maps by implementing an observation builder that shows the current shortest path for each agent as a one-hot observation vector of length 3, whose components represent the possible directions an agent can take (LEFT, FORWARD, RIGHT).
 All values of the observation vector are set to :code:`0` except for the shortest direction where it is set to :code:`1`.
-Using this observation with highly engineer features indicating the agents shortest path an agent can then learn to take the corresponding action at each time-step, or we could even hardcode the optimal policy.
-Please do note, however, that this simple strategy fails when multiple agents are present, as each agent would only attempt its greedier solution, which is not usually Pareto-optimal in this context.
+Using this observation with highly engineered features indicating the agent's shortest path, an agent can then learn to take the corresponding action at each time-step, or we could even hardcode the optimal policy.
+Please note, however, that this simple strategy fails when multiple agents are present, as each agent would only attempt its greedy solution, which is not usually Pareto-optimal in this context.

 .. _TreeObsForRailEnv: https://gitlab.aicrowd.com/flatland/flatland/blob/master/flatland/envs/observations.py#L14